shaishalevss/my_quizzelr/README.md

 # my_quizzelr

-An quiz app that I create using flutter/dart. little quiz about me.
+A quiz app that I create using flutter/dart. little quiz about me.

 ## Getting Started